3D Printing

 • The Wichita Public Library reserves the right to review and approve all materials before printing to ensure items do not violate the Library's Customer Code of Conduct.

-• Prints cost $0.10 per gram of filament used, including the required raft and any supports used, based on the estimated weight given by the 3D print software.
-This includes the base cost of filament in addition to wear and tear on the 3D printers and their replacement parts.
+• Prints cost $0.10 per gram of filament used, based on the estimated weight given by the printer's slicer software.
+This includes the base cost of filament in addition to wear and tear on the printers and replacement parts.

 • The Wichita Public Library will not store print jobs for customers.
 Any 3D print that is left behind will be discarded.

-• Failure to pick up 3D print jobs, not keeping the 3D printing area clear of debris, or misusing a 3D printer will result in loss of certification.
-A person who has lost certification may retake the certification courses.
+• Failure to pick up 3D print jobs, not keeping the 3D printing area clear of debris, or misusing a 3D printer may result in loss of 3D printing privileges.

 • The Wichita Public Library will charge for prints regardless of the final quality of the print.
 Staff will not refund for incomplete, failed, broken, or misshapen pieces.